Ylvauk/Django-Spotify/README.md

 ```

-> NOTE: We will be using Bulma as our CSS Framework to style our application.
-You can check out it's documentation.
+> NOTE: We will be using [Bulma](https://bulma.io/documentation/) as our CSS Framework to style our application.
+You can check out its documentation.
 We are also going to be using Jquery to handle some dom manipulation magic later on.
 >

 However, the most important part of the boilerplate in regards to template inheritance is: